OWASP/Top10/2017/en/0xa2-broken-authentication.md

 * Has missing or ineffective multi-factor authentication.
 * Exposes Session IDs in the URL (e.g., URL rewriting).
 * Does not rotate Session IDs after successful login.
 * Does not properly invalidate Session IDs.
-User sessions or authentication tokens (particularly single sign-on (SSO) tokens) aren't properly invalidated during logout or a period of inactivity
+User sessions or authentication tokens (particularly single sign-on (SSO) tokens) aren't properly invalidated during logout or a period of inactivity.

 ## How To Prevent